boonhowchew/clinical-research-guide/part-1-finding-your-idea.md

 <br>

-## 1.3 From Research Gap to Research Rationale - The problem Statements
+## 1.3 From Research Gap to Research Rationale - The Problem Statements

 Once you have identified a research topic, such as the link between internet addiction and mental health among students, and pinpointed a potential research gap, the next crucial step is to build a clear rationale for your study.
 This process involves more than just spotting a gap, it requires you to challenge the underlying assumptions in the existing literature to highlight why your research is needed and what new insights it can offer.